turbinelabs/developer/README.md

 ## Code of Conduct
 All Turbine Labs open-sourced projects are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in our projects you agree to abide by its terms, which will be vigorously enforced.
+By participating in our projects you agree to abide by its terms, which will be carefully enforced.

 <a name="layout"/>
 ## Project layout